oliveradk/BPref/README.md

-# Deep Reinforcement Learning from Expert Feedback
+# Deep Reinforcement Learning from Specialized Feedback

-Official codebase for Deep Reinforcement from Expert Feedback, forked from [B-Pref: Benchmarking Preference-BasedReinforcement Learning](https://openreview.net/forum?id=ps95-mkHF_) contains scripts to reproduce experiments.
+This is code for [The Expertise Problem: Learning from Specialized Feedback](https://arxiv.org/abs/2211.06519).
+If you use it, please cite:

+Oliver Daniels-Koch, Rachel Freedman.
+“The Expertise Problem: Learning from Specialized Feedback.”
+In ML Safety Workshop at NeurIPS 2022.

 ## Install